As per the current advice, the most important thing we can ALL do to protect ourselves remains:

 - All water fountains have been switched off.

-- Flags have been removed from the putting green
+- Flags must not be removed on the putting green

 - Rakes have been removed from bunkers (The Greenstaff will rake the bunkers as often as possible)